1 Detach from the existing

 10 ways to boost your creativity

-In connection with United Nations #worldcreativityday, I illustrated my 10 best tips for how to boost creativity 🍐✨💡
+In connection with United Nations #worldcreativityday, I illustrated my ten best tips for how to boost creativity 🍐✨💡

 # 1 Detach from the existing

-First exercise is to overcome the mental barriers so new connections can be made.
-If everything we think about is ‘this have been tried before’, ‘this won’t work, and ‘this is not a good idea’ we will not be able to see new possibilities.
+The first exercise is to overcome the mental barriers so that new connections can be made.
+If everything we think about is ‘this has been tried before,’ ‘this won’t work,’ and ‘this is not a good idea,’ we will not be able to see new possibilities.

-A method to detach from the existing is to set up a few guiding principles forcing us to think freely and positively, so new ideas can form and take shape.
+A method of detaching from the existing is to set up a few guiding principles that force us to think freely and positively so that new ideas can form and take shape.

-Brainstorming was originally developed by Alex Osborn in 1953 in his book Applied Imagination: Principles and Procedures of Creative Thinking.
+Alex Osborn originally developed Brainstorming in 1953 in his book Applied Imagination: Principles and Procedures of Creative Thinking.

 The basic principles are: